e-domnenko/craco-plugin-standalone-single-spa/README.md

 const SingleSpaAppcracoPlugin = require('craco-plugin-single-spa-application');
 const StandaloneSingleSpaPlugin = require("craco-plugin-standalone-single-spa");

 // This is configuration of craco-plugin-single-spa-application.
-See [their documentation](https://www.npmjs.com/package/craco-plugin-single-spa-application) for more details. const singleSpaAppPlugin = {
+See documentation of craco-plugin-single-spa-application package for more details. const singleSpaAppPlugin = {
   plugin: SingleSpaAppcracoPlugin,
   options: {